bkmulusew/ml_fx_trading/README.md

 | 2/3/2023 16:59	| 6.805	 | 6.805	  | 6.805	   | 0            | 0	  |

 In this dataset:
-- 'Date' represents the timestamp of each data point.
+- 'date' represents the timestamp of each data point.
-- 'Bid' represents the bid price from Currency A to Currency B.
+- 'bid' represents the bid price from Currency A to Currency B.
-- 'Ask' represents the ask price from Currency A to Currency B.
+- 'ask' represents the ask price from Currency A to Currency B.
-- 'Mid' represents the mid price (average of bid and ask prices) from Currency A to Currency B.
+- 'mid' represents the mid price (average of bid and ask prices) from Currency A to Currency B.
-- 'With Prompt' represents the LLM's prediction for Currency A direction after being given an article with prompt engineering.
+- 'with prompt' represents the LLM's prediction for Currency A direction after being given an article with prompt engineering.
 Values: 1 (up), 0 (neutral), -1 (down).
-- 'Without Prompt' represents the LLM's prediction for Currency A direction after being given an article without prompt engineering.
+- 'without prompt' represents the LLM's prediction for Currency A direction after being given an article without prompt engineering.
 Values: 1 (up), 0 (neutral), -1 (down).

 ## Example Usage
 ```bash